-Pigott’s Observatory (1781-85 & 1792-3), 33 Botha, York, established by Nathaniel Pigott (1725-1804) with a both reflecting and refracting telescopes with a quadrant and transit instrument.
+Pigott’s Observatory [PiO2] (1781-85 & 1792-3), 33 Boothan, York, established by Nathaniel Pigott with both reflecting and refracting telescopes, a quadrant and transit instrument.
 He is noted for his observations of eclipses, the transit of Venus of 1769 from Caen in France, from Louvain in Belgium the transit of Mercury of 1786, and comets.

 Wigglesworth’s Observatory [WigO] (1885-90), St James/Londesborough Roads, Scarborough, built for James Wigglesworth, a businessman/amateur astronomer.
 He owned Thomas Cooke & Sons of York who supplied and erected the 30-foot dome and 15.5-inch (f/15) refracting telescope.
 In the same year James was elected a fellow of the Royal Astronomical Society.
 Having poor eyesight he engaged Jacob Lohse (1851-1941) , from Dunecht Observatory, as his observer in 1886 .
 Together they determined the positions of 20 nebulae by 1887.
 After Wigglesworth’s death the telescope and dome were sold to Vincenzo Cerrulli (Hockey 2007) who had it moved to a hill near the Italian town of Teramo, now the Collurania Observatory (RAS 1887; Emery & Hawkridge 2007).